Joint Health Supplements Review (Glucosamine, Chondroitin, MSM and Boswellia)

 A 2007 review of several past, large-scale studies of chondroitin alone concluded that it did not provide a benefit in osteoarthritis of the knee or hip (Reichenbach, Ann Intern Med 2007).
 However, a 2015 review of past studies concluded that chondroitin "may improve pain slightly in the short-term (less than 6 months)" and in 6 out of 100 people it may improve pain by 20%.
 In addition, chondroitin "slightly slows down narrowing of the joint space" and people taking it actually reported fewer adverse effects than those taking placebo (Singh, Cochrane Library 2015).

 A six-month study of chondroitin sulfate (800 mg once daily) versus placebo in patients with hand osteoarthritis showed a significantly greater decrease in hand pain and improvement in hand function among those taking chondroitin sulfate (Gabay, Arth & Rheum 2011).
 The duration of morning stiffness was also slightly reduced.
 These benefits were not noticeable until after 3 months of treatment.
 There was no significant difference in grip strength or the amount of analgesic used by patients.
 The chondroitin tested in the study was a tablet containing highly purified (95% pure) chondroitin of fish origin and is marketed as Chondrosulf (IBSA, Switzerland) in Europe where it is approved as a "Symptomatic Slow Acting Drug for Osteoarthritis" (IBSA website — accessed 9/21/2011).
+Similarly, patients with hand and knee osteoarthritis who were given 1,500 mg of glucosamine sulfate daily to help treat osteoarthritis of their knees showed, after 3 months, a significantly greater decrease in hand pain and improvement in hand function as compared to patients not given glucosamine.
+Both groups were prescribed hand exercises and anti-inflammatory medication — although the patients receiving glucosamine chose to use lower amounts of the anti-inflammatories.
+Weaknesses of the study were that it was conducted retrospectively, lacked a placebo, and both doctors and patients were aware of the treatment given (Tenti, Aging Clin Exp Res 2019).
+The glucosamine used was a patented crystalline glucosamine sulfate made by Rottapharm which is sold in the U.S. as Dona, which ConsumerLab tested in 2016 and was Approved for quality.

 Interestingly, a study of Washington state residents aged 50 to 76 years found that use of glucosamine and use of chondroitin were each associated with a statistically significant decrease in mortality (a 17% lower risk of death during a 5-year study period), while there was no such association for 13 different vitamins and minerals, fish oil, fiber, or several herbal supplements.
 The authors proposed that the apparent benefit with glucosamine and chondroitin may relate to their anti-inflammatory properties (Pocobelli, Am J Clin Nutr 2010).
 Further analysis of the data revealed that the benefit may primarily rest with glucosamine (which is in most chondroitin supplements), as there was an even greater reduction (22%) in risk of death associated with glucosamine without chondroitin.
 Glucosamine was also associated with a particularly large (41%) reduction in risk of death from respiratory diseases such as lung cancer (Bell, Eur J Epidemiol 2012).
 Similarly, a study of nearly half a million adults in the UK found that self-reported glucosamine use was associated with a 15% lower risk of cardiovascular disease, a 22% lower risk of death, an 18% lower risk of coronary heart disease (with an even greater effect in current smokers -- a 37% lower risk), and a 9% lower risk of stroke over a period of about 7 years after adjusting for potentially confounding variables.
 Although information about the dose and type of glucosamine was not collected, glucosamine is a prescription medication in the UK (and Europe) and most products are glucosamine sulfate (Ma, BMJ 2019).